 Garden centres galore

 There are plenty of high quality garden centres dotted across the country – with experts on hand to provide helpful advice for any budding gardeners.
-These are all worth a visit, once travel is permitted once again:
+These are all worth a visit:

 Camlan is a garden centre and local produce shop on the A470 near Dinas Mawddwy in Mid Wales.
 The eco-friendly company is powered by solar and rainwater, and the shop sells a wide range of Welsh cheeses, fresh bread and local meats – and a weekly organic vegetable and fruit box can be purchased.
 The garden centre sells plants grown in Wales and across the UK, which is therefore well-suited for the Welsh climate.